poweredbyniks/SQL-interview-questions/README.md

 ALIAS name can be given to a table or column.
 This alias name can be referred in WHERE clause to identify the table or column.

 Example-.
-1	Select st.StudentID, Ex.Result from student st, Exam as Ex where st.studentID = Ex.
+1Select st.StudentID, Ex.Result from student st, Exam as Ex where st.studentID = Ex.
 StudentID

 Here, st refers to alias name for student table and Ex refers to alias name for exam table.